Differences to remember while investing in fixed deposits and Liquid funds

 - If you opt to withdraw your money before the maturity period, you may be fined by the bank.

-- Banks may provide you a loan, but the interest rate may be higher than the interest rate on the FD.
+- Banks may provide you with a loan, but the interest rate may be higher than the interest rate on the FD.

-There is another way you can invest safely without worrying about the maturity tenure.
+There is another way you can invest safely without worrying about maturity tenure.
 You can invest in liquid funds for a better return.

 What is the liquid fund?